-The right Marriott credit card for you depends on how often you travel, whether you plan to travel more in 2022 and which benefits you want the most.
+The right Marriott credit card for you depends on how often you travel, whether you plan to travel more this year and which benefits you want the most.
 You’ll also want to look closely at each card’s annual fee and see how much you’re willing to pay each year to secure the elite perks you want.

 Looking for a credit card but you’re not interested in travel?
-Check out CNN Underscored’s guide to the best credit cards of 2021.
+Check out CNN Underscored’s guide to the best credit cards available right now.